 Our commitment in respect of personal information is to abide by the Australian Privacy Principles for the protection of personal information, as set out in the Privacy Act and any other relevant law.

-When we refer to personal information we mean information from which your identity is reasonably apparent.
+When we refer to personal information we mean information from which your identity is reasonably apparent or can be reasonably ascertained.
 This information may include information or an opinion about you.
 The personal information we hold about you may also include credit information.